onlogic/onlogic-m031-manager/README.rst

                          <- (data byte)      0x01
   (acknowledge)    \r   ->

-This sequence shows the CPU sending a ``kGet_LowPowerEnable`` message with no additional data and the MCU responding with a ``kGet_LowPowerEnable`` response with one byte of additional data.
+The example sequence above shows the CPU sending a ``kGet_LowPowerEnable`` message with no additional data and the MCU responding with a ``kGet_LowPowerEnable`` response with one additional data byte.

-This Python Module administers this protocol in communication with both DIO and Sequence microcontrollers.
+This Python library administers the Shell Transport Protocol with both DIO and Sequence microcontrollers.
-It makes native Python datatypes, converts them to byte compatable communication, and administers this process with additional type and value checking.
+It takes inputs as Python datatypes, converts them to byte-compatible equivalents, and administers the shell protocol with additional type and value checking.

 **Note** the CPU uses two distinct communication protocols to talk with the DIO and Sequence Microcontrollers.
-1. CDC-USB with the DIO Card
+1. CDC-USB with the DIO Card.
-2. UART with the Sequence Micro
+2. UART with the Sequence Micro.

+The serial port name must be explicitly specified in the UART protocol on both Linux and Windows.
-For this reason, the user must manually specify the serial port name for the sequence micro ``.claim()`` method in the ``AutomotiveManager`` class, whereas for the ``DioHandler``, the ``.claim()`` method can be left blank and the program will autolock on the serial connection label.
+For the ``AutomotiveManager`` class, the serial port name is passed into the ``.claim()`` method.
+For the ``DioHandler`` class, the ``.claim()`` method can be left blank and the program will autolock on the serial connection label.

 Status Types:
 --------------